ChristianGrussler/LRINorm/README.md

 ```

 ### Proximal Mappings
-The folder "Prox" contains the proximal mappings to the low-rank inducing Frobenius and Spectral norm as well as their non-convex counter parts.
+The folder "Prox" contains the proximal mappings to the low-rank inducing Frobenius and Spectral norm, as well as, as their epi-graph projections and non-convex counter parts.

 #### Low-rank inducing Spectral and Frobenius norms: